Where Biden’s racial justice agenda stands

 Racial justice was at the forefront of President Biden’s agenda when he took office.
-Yet despite signing an executive order on advancing racial equity, critics say he’s made little progress since his election, including on voting rights and police reform, two major concerns for Black voters.
+Yet despite the fact that he signed an executive order on advancing racial equity, critics say he’s made little progress since his election, including on voting rights and police reform, two major concerns for Black voters.
 He now faces a GOP House that is set to take a radically different position on such issues.

 Here’s where key aspects of the agenda stand: